-The Deputy Principal – Student Engagement and an Executive Teacher lead the Student Engagement Team (SET).
-Together with the Wellbeing Coordinator, Year Coordinators, Psychologist and Youth Support Worker, the team work with students, parents, teachers, the Directorate of Education and Training and external services to keep students connected to school and engaged in the life of the school.
+The Deputy Principal of Student Engagement with Executive Teachers lead the Student Engagement Team (SET).
+Together with the Year Coordinators, Psychologist, School Youth Health Nurse, the Aboriginal and Torres Strait Islander Education Officer, the Careers Officer and the Targeted Support Team work with students, parents, teachers, the Directorate of Education and Training and external services to keep students connected to school and engaged in the life of the school.
 All members of the SET are available for consultation on any matter relating to the education and wellbeing of the students.

-A wing of the SET is the Targeted Support Team made up of the Deputy Principal – Student Engagement, Disability Education Contact Officer, Learning Difficulties Coordinator, Literacy Support Coordinator, Numeracy Support Coordinator and School Psychologist.
+A wing of the SET is the Targeted Support Team made up of the Deputy Principal of Student Engagement, Disability Education Contact Officer, Gifted and Talented Coordinator, Gryphon Coordinator and School Psychologist.
 This team works together to identify students requiring additional academic assistance and ensure resources are allocated to meet this need.

 Year Coordinators oversee and develop a close working knowledge of the dynamics within their year group, all its sub-groups and the individual students within the groups (classes, friendship groups, tutor groups).
 The Year Coordinator works closely with SET leaders and their Tutor Teacher cohort to develop and implement support programs and events to support all students in their year.